Accused sex trafficker Jeffrey Epstein commits suicide: media reports | DW | 10.08.2019

 US newspaper The New York Times reported that Epstein had hanged himself in the Metropolitan Correctional Center in New York City, and that his body was found around 7:30 a.m. local time (1100 UTC).

-Epstein had been found in his cell in late June with marks on his neck due to an apparent prior suicide attempt.
+Epstein had been found in his cell in late June with marks on his neck.
+At the time, it was not clear whether the wounds were self-inflicted or if there had been an assault, according to the Associated Press.

 His request to be released on bail while awaiting trial was rejected by a judge in late July.